adriel/cindex/README.md

 None of the web servers I had tried provided a good easy way to do this, short of editing their template files for the index page, which didn't always exist.
-As well as this I wanted to have the same look and features on multiple web servers (Apache, LightTPD, nginx etc) this proved rather tricky so I decided to go with something each of them provided (if configured), PHP.
+As well as this I wanted to have the same look and features on multiple web servers (`Apache`, `LightTPD`, `nginx` etc) this proved rather tricky so I decided to go with something each of them provided (if configured), `PHP`.

-I also wanted somewhere to try out some of the new HTML5/CSS3 features.
+I also wanted somewhere to try out some of the new `HTML5`/`CSS3` features.

 Requirements
 ======